 • The tracking error: Look at the past performance of the fund, too.
 How well did it match the index?
 If it has a high tracking error — an indication of how far off it fell from mirroring the index — you’ll want to look for other funds that have historically managed to keep a better pace with the index.

-What are the pros and cons of index funds?
+Pros and cons of index funds

 No matter where you invest your money, you should think about the potential upsides and downsides.
 Weigh these key factors when thinking about index funds.